accelazh/accelazh.github.io/_posts/2021-11-06-Methodologies-For-Skilled-Innovation.md

   * Read in a systematically way and __compare__.
 It's comparing rather than linear reading that reveals intrinsics.
 Innovation comes from the compare

   * Following __industry trends__, watch big market __vendor/leader moves__, study __venture capital__ news.
 This helps find emerging but proven technologies on the climbing curve.

+  * __Challenge__ how we do things.
+If the answer is we were doing it in the way we did it before, this is a __bad smell__.
+Use analytics skill to analyze the rationales behind and the gaps to a changing today, you will always find a source of innovation.
+This point is also connected with __Review by doing__.

+  * __Watch for new technologies__.
+They can be applied to your daily work or current system and brings innovation.
+A typical example is LLM and GPT.

 In the end, here attaches the __storage driving factors__ I summarized in scratch, which can help plot the innovation landscape.